- Elaine May

 By the time machine guns and rockets enter the mix, the film seems to have replaced the singer-songwriter ambitions with a third-act shootout typical of Hollywood films in the 1980s.
 Still, May’s direction shows an impressive handling of the material, especially given the reports of on-set power struggles and disagreements in the editing room.
 If the film hadn’t had such a notorious reputation, I would have never guessed it was a troubled production based on the footage.
 Her other films have a less distinct visual style—a detail indicated by her three cinematographers on Mikey and Nicky, arguably her best film.
 Still, she works with Storaro to compose some beautiful shots in Ishtar, often employing protracted takes for a more stage-like style in which the actors can improvise, free of today’s impatient cutting.
 Elsewhere, she shows elegant solutions to standard problems.
 In a brief flashback sequence, she fades to the past not by using a bar chime—the standard aural indicator of reminiscence—but cuing the change with a familiar ice cream man bell, only to reveal Lyle driving the ice cream truck.

 Some have called Ishtar the worst film ever made; by contrast, The New Yorker called it a “wrongly maligned masterwork.”
 But the film is neither so terrible nor so great.
 It lingers in the middle-ground somewhere, perhaps even tiptoeing into a belated distinction, if only because such an unfairly discarded film often demands that someone champion it.
 Hoffman later remarked about Ishtar, “There’s a spine to it: isn’t it better to spend a lifetime being second-rate at what you’re passionate about, what you love, than be first-rate without a soul?
 That’s magnificent, and that’s what Elaine was after.”
-Hoffman notes the enduring quality of Ishtar, and what allows the film to transcend its occasional flaws and inescapable reputation.
+It’s a theme that allows the film to transcend its occasional flaws and inescapable reputation.
 The story’s central friendship, wonderfully played by Beatty and Hoffman as friends who, literally, go out on a ledge for one another, makes everything else in the film seem less important.
 In a curious parallel, the film’s themes of achieving a sublime form of proud mediocrity mirror the behind-the-scenes story, both marvelously and mordantly so.